 - Deliver instruction through engaging forms of media, including videos, audio clips, and interactive games

-- Use remote-response systems (clickers) or computer software programs to gather immediate feedback on students’ understanding and use the information to customize subsequent lessons
+- Use digital tools to gather immediate feedback on students’ understanding and use the information to customize subsequent lessons

-Personalized learning and project-based learning (PBL) often go hand in hand.
+Personalized learning, design thinking (DT), and project-based learning (PBL) often go hand in hand.
+Design thinking is being used in health care, business, education, and other fields as a strategic problem-solving method that involves stakeholders and fosters empathy.
 PBL is focused on driving students to research, encounter, and interact with the central concepts and principles of a particular discipline or topic.
+Design thinking is being used in healthcare, business, education, and other fields as a strategic problem-solving method that involves stakeholders and fosters empathy.
 These student-driven learning projects have been shown to increase student engagement and help students retain content longer and gain a deeper understanding of the curriculum than traditional classroom settings.
 PBL supports the personalized learning model by allowing teachers to tailor research projects based on the interests, aspirations, cultural backgrounds, or learning needs of individual students.

-Within PBL classrooms, technology puts students in more active and engaging roles with regard to their education, particularly about how to generate, obtain, manipulate, interpret, and display information.
+Within DT and PBL classrooms, technology puts students in more active and engaging roles with regard to their education, particularly about how to collaborate and research, as well as how to generate, obtain, manipulate, interpret, and display information.
 Technology also allows for more dynamic lesson plans that can be geared toward individual students or groups of students, as opposed to teacher-led discussions or textbook lessons that assume a group baseline and ignore the personalized needs of individual learners.

 Streamline Differentiated Learning